Bharat Ane Nenu: Plot

 One day, Ramana and other youths from Kakinada visit Bharath, who accuses their MLA, Damu, of corruption.
 A by-election is scheduled, and Raghu, Damu's son, is contesting.
 The villagers are upset, and Bharath instructs Ramana to run as an independent candidate.
 Damu's henchmen kill many villagers, and Bharath sends undercover police to protect Ramana.
 Damu's police officers attempt to murder Ramana at his cinema theatre, but Bharath arrives in time.
 After Bharath defeats his henchmen, Damu retreats.
 Bharath decides to establish local governance, which succeeds despite the assembly's disapproval.
 However, Varadarajulu exposes Bharath's relationship with Vasumathi, leading to a scandal and accusations of nepotism.
 Bharath resigns, Varadarajulu becomes Chief Minister, and Vasumathi and her father move to their native village.

 Bharath organises a press meet to criticise their sensationalism.
 The public visits their MLAs and calls for Bharath's reinstatement as Chief Minister.
 ACP Krishna IPS informs Bharath of a journalist named Mitra Brahmapur, Odisha.
 Bharath, along with his Security Officer Mukhtar, goes there and learn that the journalist met with Raghava Rao before his death and proved Varadarajulu's corruption to him.
 The ruling party's executive committee requests that Varadarajulu resign and reinstate Bharath as CM.
 Varadarajulu plans to kill Bharath, and Mukthar is shot in an ambush.
 Bharath and Mukthar escape, and they encounter Varadarajulu's henchmen.
 Bharath fights them in an abandoned area, and villagers arrive to protect him.
 They follow Bharath to Varadarajulu's office, where they face off.

 Varadarajulu confesses to tampering with Raghava Rao's medicines to slowly paralyse and kill him due to Raghava's doubts about his corruption.
 Bharath gives Varadarajulu 24 hours to admit his crimes to the public and surrender.
 After leaving, Varadarajulu commits suicide.
 The Legislature is dissolved, and Bharath wins the election.
 All corrupt politicians are arrested, and Bharath returns as Chief Minister.
 The film ends with Bharath proposing marriage to Vasumathi.

 Production

 Development

 DVV Danayya announced that they would produce a film with Mahesh Babu directed by Koratala Siva in mid-2016.
 Devi Sri Prasad (DSP) was selected to compose music for the film.

 Casting

 Kiara Advani played the role of the Chief Minister's girlfriend.
 R. Sarathkumar was roped in to play the role of Mahesh Babu's father, and Prakash Raj signed in to play the role of antagonist.

 Actor Devaraj, who played prominent antagonistic roles in Telugu cinemas in the first decade of the 21st century, was noted to appear in a Telugu film after a gap of 11 years through Bharat Ane Nenu, where he played the role of leader of the opposition party.

 Crew

 Stunt duo Ram-Laxman performed the stunt choreography for this film.
 The dance choreography was performed by Raju Sundaram, Dinesh, and Raghu.
+Production design was done by A.S.
+Prakash.